-ACTIVE FOR ONE GREEN WORLD? abolish present Seeking to of power structures and by sensible exploitation means?
+ACTIVE FOR ONE GREEN WORLD? abolish present Seeking to of power structures by sensible exploitation means?
 Read the peaceful of The World literature Socialist Movement.
-Send £1 for "Socialism as a Practical Alternative" (48pp) and the "world Socialist" (48pp) to: SOCIALIST PARTY (OGW) THE Freepost, 52 Clapham High St, London SW4 7BR

-SUSTAINING AND SUSTAINABLE guide to living healthily, free of exploitation of humans and other animals.
+Send £1 for "Socialism as a Practical Alternative" (48pp) and the "world Socialist" (48pp) to: SOCIALIST PARTY (OGW) THE Freepost, 52 Clapham High St, London SW4 7BR guide to living healthily, free of exploitation of humans and other animals.
 With menus and recipes.
 75p inc postage.
 WHOLE NEW WAYS.
 Imaginative recipes using only vegan ingredients that could be grown in the UK.
 75p inc The two booklets postage. together £1.30 inc postage.
-FOOD FOR EVERYONE. and ideas how to reduce qlobal on warming, ozone layer depletion and other threats to the planet booklet with charts, diagrams, pictures 50p.
+FOOD FOR EVERYONE, and ideas how to reduce global warming, ozone layer depletion and other threats to the planet booklet with charts, diagrams, pictures 50p.
 Also ten A4 display sheets £1.00 GROWING OUR OWN by Kathleen Jannaway.
-How to grow healthy food with minimum labour and artificials or animal no products 35p+15p p&p.
-All from the Movement for Compassionate Living the Vegan 47 Way, Highlands Rd, Leatherhead, Surrey.
+How to grow healthy food with minimum labour and artificials or animal products 35p+15p p&p.
+All from the Movement for Compassionate Living the Vegan Way, 47 Highlands Rd, Leatherhead, Surrey.